Magallana gigas (Thunberg, 1793)

 Biology/Natural History: The shape of this oyster is quite variable.
 The species was introduced from Japan in the early 1900's (to Washington and British Columbia in 1922) and is the most important aquacultured species on the US West Coast.
 The japanese littleneck clam Tapes japonica and the Japanese oyster drill Ceratostoma inornatum, as well as the intestinal parasitic copepod Mytilicola orientalis were apparently introduced to our coast along with this species.
 May live 20 years or more.
 Often contains irregular, non-lustrous pearls.
 Predators include predatory oyster drill snails, the crabs Cancer magister, Cancer productus, Cancer oregonensis, Hemigrapsus nudus, and H. oregonensis, some sea stars, and the black oystercatcher (bird).
 The blue mud shrimp Upogebia pugettensis is a problem on commercial beds of this oyster because it digs sediment from its burrows and smothers the oysters with sediment.
 The oyster typically attaches to hard substrates, such as rocks or the shells of other oysters.
 The oysters are imported as very small individuals (spat) and raised in commercial oyster beds.
 They are said to poorly reproduce in California, so are found only in the oyster beds.
 I have seen many oysters in apparently natural conditions here in Washington, so they must be able to reproduce at least a bit better here.
 Sexes are separate in this species, but an individual may change sexes (especially in the winter) and may alternate being male and female.
 Natural populations in Japan tend to favor protandry, and the largest individuals are likely to be females, especially if they are alone instead of in an aggregation (Yasuoka and Yusa, 2016).
 A few are simultaneous hermaphrodites (both male and female at the same time).
 Spawning occurs from May to October (Suquet et al., 2016).
 They outgrow native oysters, probably partly because they are more efficient filter feeders, and can feed on nannoplankton, which native oysters cannot do.
 Occasionally they are influenced by a red tide (usually by the dinoflagellate Gonyaulax catanella) and become toxic to eat.
 Warm temperatures of 25 C or greater and salinities well over 39 ppt increase their production of heat shock proteins.
 37 C is sublethal and 44 C is lethal (Yang et al., 2016).

 Larvae of this species are very sensitive to increases in dissolved carbon dioxide in the water (Barton et al., 2012).
 Lower seawater pH triggers smaller size and reduction in survival in the larvae, but increased temperature of the seawater partly mitigates this effect.
 However, this mitigation is accompanied with increased production of enzymes used to detoxify reactive oxygen species, suggesting that the larvae are still under increased metabolic stress when at lowered pH and increased temperature (Harney et al., 2016).
+Exposure to polystyrene microplastics seems to decrease reproductive potential in the species (Sussarellu et al., 2016).

 Return to: